peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 the operation.
-Specifically, it MUST NOT delete or alter any existing RRset that would have been deleted or altered, and MUST NOT create any RRsets that would have been created, had the polling state been consistent.
+Specifically, it MUST NOT delete or alter any existing RRset that would have been deleted or altered, and MUST NOT create any RRsets that would have been created, had the nameservers given consistent responses.

 To accommodate transient inconsistencies (e.g. replication delays), the Parental Agent MAY retry the full process, repeating all queries.
 A schedule with exponential back-off is RECOMMENDED.

-Any pending queries can immediately be dequeued when encountering a response that confirms the status quo (i.e. indicates no update).
+Any pending queries can immediately be dequeued when encountering a response that confirms the status quo, either implicitly (NODATA) or explicitly.
 This is because any subsequent responses could only confirm that nothing needs to happen, or give an inconsistent result in which case nothing needs to happen.
-Queries MAY be continued across all nameservers for inconsistency reporting purposes.
+Queries MAY be continued across all nameservers for reporting purposes.

 Existing requirements for ensuring integrity remain in effect.
 In particular, DNSSEC signatures MUST be requested and validated for all